internet law

 Related insights about social media law

-• Explaining the Media Bargaining Code
+• Explaining Australia’s Media Bargaining Code

-Explaining the Media Bargaining Code
+Explaining Australia’s Media Bargaining Code

 The News Media Bargaining Code (NMBC) is quickly moving through Parliament and looks likely to become law.
 It requires digital platforms, such as Facebook and Google, to negotiate remuneration with News Companies for providing their media services.
 Non-compliance could result in hefty civil penalties.